mendoj0905/cardinal-volleyball/README.md

 # Cardinal League Volleyball

-This is website for Volleyball League in Jersey City called Cardinal League Volleyball.
-Allows League Commissioner to manage league and players to be able to register and view game schedules and more.
+This is a awebsite for Volleyball League in Jersey City called Cardinal League Volleyball.
+Allows League Commissioner to manage league and players to register, view game schedules, and more.

 ---